Softwerkskammer-Linz/SoCraTesAT-2025/imperative-programming-with-haskell/README.md

 Purists claim that do-notation should be avoided.
 See also [Do Notation considered harmful](https://wiki.haskell.org/Do_notation_considered_harmful).

 I don't agree.
-Imperative style is for the most programmers more understandable and combines the benefits of safe and efficient handling for effectful tasks tasks with a familiar programming style.
+Imperative style is for the most programmers more understandable and combines the benefits of safe and efficient handling for effectful tasks with a familiar programming style.
 While when going fully FP you will perform a complete paradigm shift.

 ## Use Cases